iammert/hoychatapp/README.md

 #SETUP

 #step 1
 App is using Parse api to push notification.
-First, you need to get client key and app id from Parse and replace it with below code APP_ID and CLIENT_KEY.
+First, you need to get client key and app id from [Parse][2] and replace it with below code APP_ID and CLIENT_KEY.
+Parse is simply let us to use push notification.

 ```java
 public class HoyApp extends Application {